developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 #### Wireless LAN Configuration - Hotspot SSID

-This Managed Configuration allows an Administrator using an EMM to configure the Service Set Identifier (SSID) that will identify the network supported in *Hotspot Mode* of the WLAN adapter on a Zebra Android device.
+This Managed Configuration allows an Administrator using an EMM to configure the Service Set Identifier (SSID) that identifies the network supported in *Hotspot Mode* of the WLAN adapter on a Zebra Android device.

 #### Wireless LAN Configuration - Hotspot Band

-This Managed Configuration allows an Administrator using an EMM to configure the *Frequency Band* in which *Hotspot Mode* of the WLAN adapter will operate on a Zebra Android device.
+This Managed Configuration allows an Administrator using an EMM to configure the *Frequency Band* in which *Hotspot Mode* of the WLAN adapter operates on a Zebra Android device.

 - If the value ***2.4GHz*** is chosen, the *Hotspot Mode* of the WLAN adapter operates solely in the 2.4 Gigahertz (GHz) *Frequency Band*, and only devices capable of operating in that *Frequency Band* are capable of sharing the Internet connection of the Zebra Android device via *Hotspot Mode*.